Blendify/blender-manual/blender_docs/manual/interface/controls/extended_controls.rst

 Special
-   The down arrow on dark background opens a pop-up menu with operators context-sensitive to the item type. i.e copy paste, or operations on all items.
+   The down arrow on dark background opens a pop-up menu with operators context-sensitive to the item type. i.e. copy paste, or operations on all items.

 Move Up
    The button showing an up arrow moves the selected item up one position.